ing-bank/baker/docs.md

 We use [mkdocs](https://github.com/mkdocs/mkdocs) with the [material](https://github.com/squidfunk/mkdocs-material) theme to generate the documentation site

-See the links on how to install the tools.
+How to install the tools.

-For mac it is 2 commands:

 ```
-brew install mkdocs
-pip install --user mkdocs-material
+pip install --user mkdocs mkdocs-material pymdown-extensions
 ```

 ### Usage